 At Killester College, Humanities is a compulsory study for all students from Years 7 to 10.
 Students study history from the time of earliest human communities to the making of the modern world.
 Geography, Economics and Business and Civics and Citizenship are integral parts of Humanities and taught as stand alone units or integrated into History topics.

-At VCE level Humanities offers options including History, Legal Studies, Economics, Accounting and Global Politics.
+At VCE level Humanities offers options including History, Legal Studies, Economics, Accounting, Business Management and Global Politics.